International Student Advising and Support

 Please also refer to the section of this site about Health Insurance.

 University life brings with it challenges in many areas: academic, emotional, family, cultural, social.
 It is not unusual for students to develop concerns about these areas at some point in their time at Brown.
 It is a sign of strength to seek help when concerns become particularly troublesome or interfere with the student’s academic or social functioning.
-Psychological Services is a safe and confidential place for students to talk about any concern.
-Students can also make an appointment with a Student Life dean to discuss any non-academic issue that may be impacting his/her academic experience.
+Counseling and Psychological Services is a safe and confidential place for students to talk about any concern.
+Students can also make an appointment with a Student Support Services dean to discuss any non-academic issue that may be impacting his/her academic experience.

 Brown's Department of Athletics and Physical Education offers a broad array of physical fitness opportunities, including organized sports at various levels (varsity, club, and recreational) and fitness classes and centers.